 MTB Model 2.0

 The Tyrolean MTB Model, first established in 1997, brings advantages for everyone: there is legal security and insurance protection for road/path keepers and a remarkable consistently signposted network of trails for bikers classified by grades of difficulty.
-More than 5,600 km of MTB routes and 230 km of single trails make Tyrol the top area for bikers.
+With 6000 km of MTB routes and 300 km of single trails Tyrol is a top area for bikers.

 The components of the Tyrolean MTB Model